digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

           aName: Text
         do return True

-A file Java file is generated that defines three Java classes:
+A file is generated that defines three Java classes:

 #. ``Bar``
 #. ``Bar.ContractId``